Xiu Xiu: 2004–2010: La Forêt to Dear God, I Hate Myself

 A third EP – Tu Mi Piaci ("I like you") – of songs originally recorded by acts such as Bauhaus, Nedelle, Big Star, The Pussycat Dolls, and Nina Simone was released in 2006, along with a collaboration with ambient artist Grouper, entitled Creepshow.
 Shortly thereafter, Xiu Xiu would record their sixth album, 2008's Women as Lovers.
 Their longest LP to date, Women as Lovers attempts to hone the synth-pop influences of the group's sound.
 Stewart's and McElroy's duet with Michael Gira of Swans on a cover of David Bowie and Queen's "Under Pressure" is representative of this.
-Touring that year alongside Xiu Xiu aluminist Devin Hoff on bass, the band's second four-piece incarnation would not last long, as Hoff abruptly left the group soon after touring began.
+Touring that year alongside Xiu Xiu aluminist Devra Hoff on bass, the band's second four-piece incarnation would not last long, as Hoff abruptly left the group soon after touring began.

 In May 2009, it was revealed that Caralee McElroy would no longer work with Xiu Xiu.
 Speculations ran as to what reasons McElroy had for leaving the group after five years of recording and touring, though no explanation was given other than her subsequent membership in Manhattan-based darkwave group Cold Cave, which she soon after departed from in 2010.
 With the vacancies left by both Hoff and McElroy, Stewart and Smith recruited Angela Seo in late 2009.
 Thereafter, the group would begin work on its seventh LP Dear God, I Hate Myself, recording in both Oakland, California as well as Durham, North Carolina.
 Once again shifting motifs, Xiu Xiu would this time choose to experiment with video game-based programming, using the Nintendo DS to write many of the songs which appear on their 2010 release.
 The music video for the song "Dear God, I Hate Myself" received attention online in 2010.
 The video consists of Seo inducing vomiting over the course of the three-minute song, culminating with her vomiting on Stewart, who has been eating a chocolate bar during the entire video.
 Seo and Stewart have defended the video online and in interviews, stating that the video illustrates the subject of the song in an extreme and visceral fashion.